Bruce Henderson (philatelist)

 Bruce Ronald Henderson, also known as Bruce Grenville and Martin Renwick (born 1950), is a New Zealand anarchist, hoaxer and producer of artistamps.
 He is particularly known for the creation of the fictional Sultanate of Occussi-Ambeno.

 Early life

 Bruce Henderson was born in Wellington, New Zealand, in 1950.

 Sultanate of Occussi-Ambeno

 In the 1970s and 1980s he gained notoriety for a hoax involving the fabrication of the utopian Sultanate State of Occussi-Ambeno, located as an exclave on the Island of Timor at Oecusse, with himself as the self-proclaimed Sultan.
 Stamps were produced for the "Sultanate".
+The Sultanate was the subject of a documentary film made by Barry Thomas with filming done in New Zealand and Australia.
+Henderson wrote a 200 page history of the utopian state with its own airline "Swift Air," a fleet of blimps as there were no roads, cars or pollution.

 Doctor Who

-In January 1999, he came to notice for the discovery of a long missing 1965 original episode of the BBC television series Doctor Who, discovered in a garage sale in Napier.
+In January 1999, he came to notice for the discovery of the long missing first episode of the 1965 Doctor Who story The Crusade, discovered in a garage sale in Napier.
+After loaning the episode to the BBC for restoration, Henderson auctioned the film print on eBay.